Vice Chancellor and President

 Following completion of degrees of Bachelor of Social Work and Doctor of Philosophy from the University of Queensland, he held various academic appointments there including Head of the Department of Social Work and Social Policy and President of the Academic Board.

-Professor O’Connor is widely published in the field of juvenile justice, child welfare and the future directions of social work and the human services.
+Professor O’Connor is published in the field of juvenile justice, child welfare and the future directions of social work and the human services.

 Professor O'Connor has served as a consultant to, or as a member of, various Government and non-Government bodies.
 He served as Chair of the Advancing Quality in Higher Education Reference Group and as Chair of the Queensland Minister for Education’s taskforce on bullying and violence in schools, the Queensland Schools Alliance Against Violence.